-Aggregate third party booking activity levels for our manufactured oil and gas products in North America and international markets during the three months ended June 30, 2017 were \$280.1 million, which represents an increase of 21% and 485% compared to the three months ended December 31, 2016 and June 30, 2016, respectively.
-The aggregate oil and gas product sales backlog for our manufactured products in North America and international markets as of June 30, 2017 was \$506.5 million, which represents an increase of 65% and 436% compared to December 31, 2016 and June 30, 2016, respectively.
+Aggregate third party booking activity levels for our manufactured oil and gas products in North America and international markets during the three months ended September 30, 2017 were \$245.5 million, which represents an increase of 6% and 86% compared to the three months ended December 31, 2016 and September 30, 2016, respectively.
+The aggregate oil and gas product sales backlog for our manufactured products in North America and international markets as of September 30, 2017 was \$559.9 million, which represents an increase of 83% and 266% compared to December 31, 2016 and September 30, 2016, respectively.
 Fluctuations in the size and timing of our customers request for bid proposals and awards of new contracts tend to create variability in booking activity levels from period to period.

 Since the first quarter of 2016, we have been executing activities necessary to exit the Belleli EPC business that has historically been comprised of engineering, procurement and construction for the manufacture of tanks for tank farms and the manufacture of evaporators and brine heaters for desalination plants in the Middle East (referred to as "Belleli EPC" or the "Belleli EPC business" herein).
 We currently expect to have substantially exited the Belleli EPC product sales business by the end of 2017.
-Based on contractual requirements, the progress on the projects and the status of negotiations with the related customers, a liability for estimated penalties for liquidated damages of \$5.6 million has been included in our financial statements as of June 30, 2017, primarily due to our actual or projected failure to meet certain specified contractual milestone dates.
+Based on contractual requirements, the progress on the projects and the status of negotiations with the related customers, a liability for estimated penalties for liquidated damages of \$5.6 million has been included in our financial statements as of September 30, 2017, primarily due to our actual or projected failure to meet certain specified contractual milestone dates.
 We have asserted claims, or intend to assert claims, and are negotiating change orders that, if settled favorably, could result in recoveries for us, including a release of such claims in exchange for release of liquidated damages.

 The timing of any change in activity levels by our customers is difficult to predict.
 As a result, our ability to project the anticipated activity level for our business, and particularly our oil and gas product sales segment, is limited.
-In the latter part of 2016 and first half of 2017, we experienced an increase in oil and gas product sales bookings.
+In the latter part of 2016 and first nine months of 2017, we experienced an increase in oil and gas product sales bookings.
 However, volatility in commodity prices could delay investments by our customers in significant projects, which could result in a material adverse effect on our business, financial condition, results of operations and cash flows.

 Our level of capital spending depends on our forecast for the demand for our products and services and the equipment required to provide services to our customers.
-Based on current demand we see for contract operations, we anticipate investing more capital in our contract operations business in 2017 than we did in 2016.
+We have invested more capital in our contract operations business in the first nine months of 2017 than we did in the year 2016, and based on current demand, we anticipate this trend continuing in the near term.